pohlm01/master-thesis/4_comparison.typ

 //       - Times the number of CAs: $150 dot 18,608 = 2,791,200 => 2.7 "MB"$
 //     - Daily update without the signatures:
 == Common File Structure <sec:file_structure>
-Besides small update sizes, it is desirable to store #gls("mtc")-related data in a common place on an @os.
+Besides small update sizes, it is desirable to store #gls("mtc")-related data in a common directory within an @os.
 Having a common place for certificates on a single machine has multiple advantages.
 Firstly, it reduces the number of updates required in the @mtc architecture.
 Instead of every application pulling its updates, the @os can take care of it for various applications that depend on up-to-date tree heads.